vicramon/ember-tutorial/chapters/listing-leads.md

 ## Create a Route Object

-Now we need to pull in all of our lead records.
-You use route objects to obtain your models, so let's create a `LeadsRoute`:
+Next we need to fetch all lead records.
+Let's create a `LeadsRoute`:

 ```coffee
 # app/assets/javascripts/routes/leads.js.coffee